{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Email marketing success should never be evaluated based on superficial vanity metrics like clicks and opens.

-For savvy email marketing professionals working on full-funnel revenue generation SMART goals, conversion actions are a much more solid way to evaluate the success of an email campaign.
+For savvy email marketing professionals working on full-funnel revenue generation SMART goals, conversion actions are a much more solid way to evaluate an email campaign's success.

 Maybe you're trying to drive awareness stage leads into the consideration stage by promoting a webinar or breakfast seminar.
 So you measure registrations.